-In fact, before asking Dr. Isaac about Botox as an effective wrinkle treatment, ask yourself the following four questions:
+In fact, before asking Dr. Isaac about BOTOX as an effective wrinkle treatment, ask yourself the following 4 questions:

 This is the most important question.
 If you don’t get an adequate answer to it, then consider another doctor.

-We strongly recommend having a medical professional like Dr. Isaac do your cosmetic dermatology treatment, but you still want to ask questions about their experience, training, and techniques.
+We strongly recommend having a medical professional like Dr. Isaac perform any cosmetic dermatology treatment, but you should still ask about experience, training, and techniques.
 Ask specific questions, such as how he or she can give you a natural arch in your brow or how he or she would treat or even prevent unwanted side effects, should they occur.

-To separate those with expert Botox injections skills from those with so-so ones, ask about the specific muscles affected by injections and what to expect.
+To separate those with expert BOTOX injections skills from those with so-so ones, ask about the specific muscles affected by injections and what to expect.
 You also should ask how much you’ll actually need and where you’ll be injected.
-For example, getting injections to augment your lips requires a delicate, skilled touch in the precise location(s) on your face.
-Only after you’ve talked to your doctor and discussed your goals and expectations can it be determined how much of these Botox injections is required for effective wrinkle treatment.
+For example, getting injections to minimize crow’s feet requires a delicate, skilled touch in precise locations at the corners of the eyes.
+Only after you’ve talked to your doctor and discussed your goals and expectations can it be determined how many injections are required for effective wrinkle treatment.

-Some Botox patients have experienced post-procedure headaches, bruising, nausea, redness, or unsatisfactory looks.
-Ask your doctor to show you several Botox before and after photos of her patients to see for yourself how others have fared.
-Do they look plastic?
+Some BOTOX patients have experienced post-procedure headaches, bruising, nausea, redness, or unsatisfactory results.
+Ask your doctor to show you several BOTOX before-and-after photos of her patients to see for yourself how others have fared.
+Do they look unnatural?
 Or are the effects beautiful and natural-looking?

 Your reaction to the wrinkle-erasing injections will obviously be unique and not related to what others have experienced (good or bad).
-You should be aware of the risks, however, so that you’re mentally prepared going in for a wrinkle treatment.
+You should be aware of the risks, however, so that you’re mentally prepared before the treatment.

-The good news about undergoing regular maintenance is that, as time passes, less and less Botox is injected in a given session.
+The good news about undergoing regular maintenance is that, as time passes, fewer injections are needed to keep up the results.
 Plus, the effects often surpass the expected duration as you continue.

-This is actually a question of if you’re undergoing these wrinkle treatment injections for dynamic wrinkles or static wrinkles.
-Simply put, if dynamic wrinkles are causing you angst, Botox is your choice.
+The answer depends on the types of wrinkles being treated—dynamic wrinkles or static wrinkles.
+Simply put, if dynamic wrinkles are causing you angst, BOTOX is your choice.
 If you’re concerned about static wrinkles, then dermal fillers (such as Juvederm or Restylane) are your best bet.

-In some cases, the answer is a combination wrinkle treatment of Botox and a dermal filler in one session at our Washington, DC practice, which can enhance the effects of both.
+In some cases, combining BOTOX with a dermal filler in one session at our Washington, DC practice, can enhance the effects of both.